php-amqplib/RabbitMqBundle/README.md

 ### Channels ###
 Sometimes you might be need to instance of AMQPChannel object as a dependency to using in another third-party libraries.
-This option provide an ability to define your channels as a service.
+This option provides able to define your channels as a service.

 ```yaml
 channels: